Divi or Elementor? I was hesitant for a long time to get into this type of article for two reasons:

-*I'm talking about "favorite theme" but you can, of course, use these page builders on any theme, except incompatible ones.
-The Hello theme is the theme proposed by the Elementor developers.
-Wondering why I didn't mention it in the free Elementor column?
-Because it is a theme that needs a Theme Builder to be fully effective and the free version of Elementor does not offer this feature.
+*I say "theme of choice" but you can, of course, use these page builders on any theme, except incompatible ones.
+The Hello theme is the theme proposed by the developers of Elementor.
+You may wonder why I didn't mention it in the free Elementor column?
+Because it's a theme that needs a Theme Builder to be fully effective and the free version of Elementor doesn't offer this feature.
 Read my review on this subject.

-Now let's move on to the most interesting part of Pages Builder: the functionalities provided by their modules or widgets.
+Let's move on to the most interesting part of Pages Builder: the functionalities provided by its modules or widgets.

-If you want my opinion, it's not really the number that counts but rather their usefulness and the options that are offered with each module (or widget).
-Because a module without a lot of customization options is usually uninteresting.
+If you ask me, it's not really the number that counts but rather their usefulness and the options that come with each module (or widget).
+Because a module without a lot of customisation options is mostly uninteresting.

 Each Page Builder therefore includes modules that also contribute to their success.

 4.1 - Page builder modules or widgets

 |Call to action - Call to Action||x||0||x|